Hermione's essence pervades this book. This book is hers.

 them were now helping themselves to food while

-gloating over Harry's narrow escape; Fred, George,
+gloating over Harry's narrow escape; Fred, George, and

-and Ginny were still singing.
-Hermione looked
+Ginny were still singing.
+Hermione looked rather

-evening to celebrate with us, you know."
+celebrate with us, you know."

 Order of the Phoenix Chapter 9